loic-prieto/fire-archmage-site/root/warhammers/aos/setting/calyster/introduction.md

 # Introduction to the setting

-The Calyster continent will be the canvas upon which I will build the lore for most of my chaos armies in Age of Sigmar, as it is described as being either completely overrun by chaos forces, or influenced by it
+The Calyster continent will be the canvas upon which I will build the lore for most of my chaos armies in Age of Sigmar, as it is described as being either completely overrun by chaos forces, or influenced by it.
+The different nations allow to weave interesting and varied stories.